web3privacy/events_web/README.md

 ## FEATURE REQUESTS

+- [ ] write new and cleaner HTML code to show a background image in header section of website (currently it leverages the CSS and puts the bg.webp image as background)
 - [ ] donation mechanism coded into website
 - [ ] the 'ciphertext' js animation used in [2022 summit webpage](https://prague22.web3privacy.info/)
 - [ ] new CSS written from scratch (w3pevent.css)